 “Most everything that you want is just outside your comfort zone.” — Jack Canfield

-Jack holds the Guinness Book World Record for having seven books simultaneously on the New York Times Bestseller List, beating out Stephen King.
+Jack Canfield holds the Guinness Book World Record for having 7 books simultaneously on the New York Times Bestseller List, beating out Stephen King.

 Since I didn’t connect the dots on who he was, I didn’t really have any expectations going in.
 All I was planning on doing was making the most of the session.
 It turned out to be an incredible presentation, jam packed with little nuggets of insight.
 I ended up taking a lot of notes, but here’s my distillation.

 Here are my favorite points from the talk:

 - Success is a combination to a lock.
 You need to find what works for you.

 - Use the 30 Day Principle.
 Practice 30 days with no interrupt to sink in a new habit.

 - Use the rule of 5.
 Take 5 actions each day towards your goal.

 - Summon a waterfall.
 When you need extra strength, summon a waterfall to surround you.
 It’s a visualization technique to lift you up against negative thinking.
 Picture it like the fountain in front of the Belagio.